jerkar/springboot-plugin/README.md

 Running this class performs :

-* Compilation and test run
+* Compilation and tests run
 * Generation of the original binary jar along its sources jar
 * Generation of the executable jar
 * Generation of the executable war file (if WEB-INF present)